Professional Athletes or Professional Crybabies?

-On October 30th during his post game interview in London, England with the press, Washington Redskin defensive back Josh Norman adamantly complained about a specific official.
+On October 30th, during his post game interview in London, England with the press, Washington Redskin defensive back Josh Norman adamantly complained about a specific official.
 "Who is official 88...He sucked!"
 Josh Norman said with disgust.
-During the game Norman was called for 5 penalties.
+During the game Norman was called for five penalties.

-Later that same day across the pond in the United States, Carolina Panther's Quarterback Cam Newton complained in his post game press conference about official not calling penalties on his opponents.
+Later that same day across the pond in the United States, Carolina Panther's quarterback Cam Newton complained in his post game press conference about official not calling penalties on his opponents.
 "At times, I don't even really feel safe!"
 Newton said.
-Newton has had only 1 "Roughing the Passer" penalty called in his favor this season.
+Newton has had only one "Roughing the Passer" penalty called in his favor this season.